 Overall, quadriplegics have a lower life expectancy than paraplegics, most often due to the many medical complications that can occur as a result of this substantial paralysis.
 Such complications include thrombosis, osteoporosis leading to bone fractures, pressure sores, spasticity, freezing of the joints, infections of the respiratory system, cardiovascular disorders, and more.

 In addition to medical complications, many quadriplegics lose the majority of their independence as they often require assistance with even the most basic daily activities such as washing, eating, or dressing.
 Individuals with injuries particularly high on the spine in the neck may require ventilators to survive.

 Contact an experienced spinal cord injury attorney for a free consultation today

 If you or a loved one has suffered any form of paralysis in an accident, you should not delay in contacting an attorney who understands the implications of spinal cord injuries and knows how to help victims recover.
 Estimating the damages a paralyzed victim deserves from a negligent party can be extremely complicated and can require the assistance of financial experts, medical professionals, and more.
-At the Dolman Law Group, our skilled personal injury attorneys will always use all possible resources in order to accurately estimate the amount that your spinal cord injury case is worth.
+At the Sibley Dolman Gipe Accident Injury Lawyers, PA, our skilled personal injury attorneys will always use all possible resources in order to accurately estimate the amount that your spinal cord injury case is worth.
 Please do not hesitate to call our Clearwater office for a free consultation today at 727-451-6900.

 800 North Belcher Road